Team SMARTIES

 Vincent Serantoni, CDD Ingénieur-Technicien, UM

-Keywords: data acquisition & fusion, signal processing, life and environmental observation, biosensors, bioimpedance, MEMS/NEMS.
+Keywords: data acquisition & fusion, signal processing, life and environmental monitoring, biosensors, bioimpedance, MEMS/NEMS.

-SmartIES develops sensors and the integrated electronics required to operate them, for specific or generic applications.
+SmartIES develops sensors and the integrated electronics required for their operation for both specific and general-purpose applications.

-- intraocular pressure measurement (glaucoma diagnosis or prevention),
+- measuring intraocular pressure (glaucoma diagnosis or prevention),

-- broadband bioimpedance spectroscopy (fat content, tissue condition, vitellogenesis and swimming speed in fish),
+- broadband bioimpedance spectroscopy (body fat percentage, tissue condition, vitellogenesis, and swimming speed in fish),

 - CNT-FET-based biosensors (cancer-related enzymatic activity).

-A three-axis thermal accelerometer based on a CMOS manufacturing process, and offering excellent performance, was also recently proposed as part of a joint thesis with the University of Sfax (Tunisia).
+A three-axis thermal accelerometer based on a CMOS manufacturing process and offering excellent performance was also recently proposed as part of a joint PhD supervision project with the University of Sfax (Tunisia).

-Generic interfaces for resistive, capacitive or field-effect sensors are also being developed for transducer conditioning and analog-to-digital signal conversion.
-Based in particular on a laboratory patent for current recycling amplifiers and SD-type architectures, they are compact, robust, adaptive, low-power and as close as possible to the sensor.
-Other, more specific interfaces have been proposed to replace laser abrasion calibration in high-end resistive sensors.
+Generic interfaces for resistive, capacitive, or field-effect sensors are also being developed for transducer conditioning and analog-to-digital signal conversion.
+Based in particular on a patent from the current-recycling amplifier laboratory and SD-type architectures, these interfaces are compact, robust, adaptive, low-power, and located as close as possible to the sensor.
+Other, more specialized interfaces have been proposed to replace laser abrasion calibration in high-end resistive sensors.

-Finally, SmartIES designs geo-located, communicating multi-sensor systems.
-Target applications include aquatic species (tuna, marlin, turtles) for physiological parameter measurements, and terrestrial species (elephants, lions, zebras) for audio recordings for ecologists.
+SmartIES also designs geolocated, networked multisensor systems.
+Target applications include aquatic species (tuna, marlin, turtles) for measuring physiological parameters, and terrestrial species (elephants, lions, zebras) for audio recordings intended for ecologists.

-Finally, as the ever-decreasing cost of sensors makes it possible to design systems with massive redundancy, SmartIES is developing data fusion algorithms based on neural networks, complementary filtering or dynamic weighting to improve the resolution, fault tolerance and robustness of these measurement systems.
+Finally, as the cost of sensors continues to decline, enabling the design of systems with massive redundancy, SmartIES is developing data fusion algorithms based on neural networks, complementary filtering, or dynamic weighting to improve the resolution, fault tolerance, and robustness of these measurement systems.

-Keywords: covert channel attacks, fault injection attacks, circuit integrity and authenticity, machine learning signal processing and countermeasures, mathematical proofs.
+Keywords: side-channel attacks, fault-injection attacks, circuit integrity and authenticity, machine learning-based signal processing and countermeasures, mathematical proofs.

-smartIES’ work focuses on improving the security of integrated devices (from microcontrollers to SoCs) against hardware attacks such as co-channel and fault injection attacks.
-All the algorithmic, mathematical and physical means are considered to increase the resilience of information systems.
+The work of smartIES focuses on improving the security of embedded devices (from microcontrollers to SoCs) against hardware attacks such as side-channel attacks or fault injection attacks.
+Thus, all algorithmic, mathematical, and physical methods are considered to increase the resilience of information systems.

-Similarly, threats to the integrity and authenticity of embedded objects are a primary concern for the team, in the face of threats such as counterfeiting and Trojan horse insertion.
+Similarly, threats to the integrity and authenticity of embedded devices are a major concern for the team, given the risks posed by counterfeiting and the insertion of Trojan horses.

-SmartIES’ expertise in the field of security is reflected in its know-how in the following areas:
+SmartIES’ expertise in the field of security is reflected in its know-how and knowledge in the following areas:

-- Design and characterization of secure circuits and systems capable of withstanding attacks (SCA and by IF) conducted for the purposes of denial of service or secret extraction,
+Design and characterization of secure circuits and systems capable of withstanding attacks (SCA and IF) carried out for the purpose of denial of service or secret extraction,

-- Improvement of CAD flows for secure IC design,
+Improvement of CAD workflows for the design of secure ICs,

 Keywords: 3D integration, carbon nanotubes, MRAM, sensors, biosensors, advanced analog design, adaptive circuits and systems, statistical design methods, low-power design.

-SmartIES evaluates, in advance of their industrial availability, the interest of new technological nodes and new materials that can advantageously replace silicon in the design of tomorrow’s Integrated Circuits.
+SmartIES evaluates, prior to their industrial availability, the potential of new technological nodes and materials that could advantageously replace silicon in the design of tomorrow’s integrated circuits.

-In the first instance, carbon nanotubes, a one-dimensional (1D) material, are emerging as a promising solution for the design of ultra-low-power ICs.
-Other alternatives include two-dimensional materials (graphene, MoS2, etc.) and vertical stacks of different 2D materials forming Van Der Waals heterostructures.
-This work has applications for the design of biosensors with 1D/2D field-effect components.
+First and foremost, carbon nanotubes—one-dimensional (1D) materials—are emerging as a promising solution for the design of ultra-low-power ICs.
+Other alternatives include two-dimensional (2D) materials (graphene, MoS2, etc.) as well as vertical stacks of different 2D materials forming Van der Waals heterostructures.
+This research finds applications in the design of biosensors with 1D/2D field-effect components.

-Secondly, spintronic memories, such as STT or SOT MRAM, are explored as credible alternatives to the non-volatile memories of the industrial state-of-the-art.
-SmartIES’ contributions focus on the structural and electrical levels, with contributions based on patent-pending current-recycling sense amplifiers and electrical simulation methods for MRAM-type memories in a heterogeneous IC design flow.
+Second, spintronic memories, such as STT or SOT MRAM, are being explored as credible alternatives to state-of-the-art industrial non-volatile memories.
+SmartIES’ contributions focus on structural and electrical aspects, notably including contributions based on current-recycling read amplifiers—for which a patent has been filed—and electrical simulation methods for MRAM-type memories within a heterogeneous integrated circuit design flow.

-All this work draws on SmartIES’ expertise in electrical modeling and the design of analog and mixed-signal integrated circuits, taking into account the effects of variations in manufacturing processes.
+All of this work draws on SmartIES’s expertise in electrical modeling and the design of analog and mixed-signal integrated circuits, taking into account the effects of variations in manufacturing processes.

 Philippe Maurine